ghgofort/partykit-nextjs-chat/README.md

-PartyKit is an open source platform for developing multiplayer, real-time applications.
+This project is intended to be an event planner with chat & other features.
+This is a work in progress so check back for updates.

 This is a [PartyKit](https://partykit.io) project using [Next.js](https://nextjs.org/) bootstrapped with [`partykit-nextjs-chat-template`](https://github.com/partykit/partykit-nextjs-chat-template).